 - The past conduct of the parents.
 In assessing a person’s ability to act as a parent, the court considers whether the person was violent towards their spouse or child, the parent of the child or another member of the household.
 However, an extra-marital affair is not considered relevant to a person’s ability to parent children.

 - The permanence and stability of the family unit with which it is proposed that the child will live.

 - The relationship between the child and each parent seeking custody – whether by blood or adoption.

 - The length of time the child has lived in a stable environment.

 Older children such as “tweens” and teenagers have more say about which parent they would like to live with, and the court takes their views into account.

 Younger children have opinions too, of course, but the court also understands that they are more susceptible to things they are told by one parent that put the other parent in a bad light.

-We at Rachel Radley Family Law can help you craft a solid parenting plan within your separation agreement because family is important to you.
+At Radley Family Law, we can help you craft a solid parenting plan within your separation agreement because family is important to you.